Jackyl: History

-Debut album
+1990s

 In 1992, Jackyl's self-titled debut album was released under Geffen Records, and eventually went platinum.
 It features a song entitled "She Loves My Cock", which was omitted from edited versions, as were suggestive elements on the album's cover art.
 When a Kmart in Georgia refused to sell Jackyl, the band played an impromptu concert in front of the store.
 Footage of the event was used for the music video of their single "I Stand Alone".

-Push Comes to Shove

 Their second album released in 1994 is titled Push Comes to Shove.
 Also that year, the band appeared at Woodstock '94 in Saugerties, New York.

 The album contains the singles "Push Comes to Shove" and "Headed for Destruction".

-Cut the Crap

 Jackyl released Cut the Crap in 1997.
 Its hit song "Locked and Loaded" featured guest vocals from AC/DC's Brian Johnson.

 Johnson also teamed up with the band for their 2002 album Relentless.

-Choice Cuts

 The band's first greatest hits album, Choice Cuts, arrived in 1998.
 Geffen Records produced a music video for their cover of We're an American Band, a 1970s hit song by Grand Funk Railroad.

-Stayin' Alive

 Choice Cuts failed to revive the band's sales and touring success, so Geffen Records and JACKYL parted company.
 Later that year, Stayin' Alive was released by their new record-label, Shimmer Tone.
 Recognized as Jackyl's fourth studio album, of the eleven tracks, three are covers of other bands' songs, and three are live versions of previously released songs.

-Foot Fetish (solo album)
+2000s

 In 2000, lead singer Dupree recorded a solo album entitled Foot Fetish.

-"Open Invitation"

 Less than a month after the events of the September 11, 2001 attacks, Jackyl recorded and released "Open Invitation", which received wide airplay and featured lyrics that included, "I hate you bin Laden" and "You've got an open invitation to kiss our ass."
 The song mixed in clips from George C. Scott's portrayal of George S. Patton giving a speech to his soldiers in the movie Patton and President George W. Bush reading from the Bible's Shepherd's Psalm Psalm 23:4.
 The band has described their song and lyrics as: "This song is written in the key of 'ANGER' that such a thing can happen in this country.
 It's not directed toward any religious group or race of people.
 It is directed toward those 'assholes' responsible."

-Relentless

 In 2002, Jackyl released Relentless and took part in the Rock Never Stops Tour.
 A music video for "Billy Badass" was made.

-20th Century Masters – The Millennium Collection: The Best of Jackyl

 The following year, a second greatest hits compilation was produced entitled 20th Century Masters – The Millennium Collection: The Best of Jackyl.